How to teach reading skills

 Extensive reading, however, refers to simply reading as much as possible, without concerning oneself with every detail.
 Occasional unknown words are not supposed to get too much attention because focus is on the overall meaning.
-That is to say, intensive readers look up words only when they deem it absolutely necessary to their understanding of the text.
+That is to say, extensive readers look up words only when they deem it absolutely necessary to their understanding of the text.

 Following the above theoretical background, while teaching reading skills we, as teachers, should respect certain fundamental principles.

 According to Nation (2009), teaching grammar should follow specific principles that help boost the reading skills.